 What is a Community Concern Site?

 Community Concern Sites are mobile speed enforcement locations which have been requested by the local community.
-These sites may not have a collision history, but have a significant speeding problem to warrant enforcement before accidents happen.

 Our enforcement programme must focus on Core Sites with the most serious casualty history.
 Community Concern Sites will be enforced alongside these.

 The current Community Concern Sites across South Yorkshire are:

 - Herries Drive, Sheffield

 - Longley Lane, Sheffield